Skip to content

 clean up any system side effects, such as files created.
 Let's update

-the mkdir recipe to support multiple paths:
+mkdir recipe to support multiple paths

-the ``mkdir`` recipe to support multiple paths::
+``mkdir`` recipe to support multiple paths:

 >>> write(sample_buildout, 'recipes', 'mkdir.py',